ezylopx5/SHROOM-CAP2025/README.md

 Model dependencies

-Step 3: Training (Two Options Available)
+🟢Step 3: Training (Two Options Available)
 We trained our model on an NVIDIA H200 GPU (141GB VRAM).
 Choose one of these approaches:

 Option A: Use the Guided Training Script (Recommended)